daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 Helps with auditing and compliance of your AWS resources by recording configurations and changes over time.
 Logs are stored in S3 bucket.

+You can setup **Config Rules** to confirm that resources are configured in compliance with policies that you define.
+When AWS Config detects that a resource violates the conditions in one of your rules, AWS Config flags the resource as non-compliant and sends a notification.
+For instance:

+- Checking for approved AMI images
-You can use an AWS Config rule to detect non-compliant tags i.e.g require-tags set to true.
-This rule checks if a resource contains the tags that you specify.
+- Required-Tag to check if a resource contains the tags that you specify

 ### Features